Commitment to Recruit, Educate, and Assist Teachers in Excellence (CREATE)

 Summer Research, Hands-On Content Learning: It is important for preservice teachers to be exposed to common disciplinary practices in their fields of study if they are going to be effective at engaging their students in standard scientific practices.
 NC offers paid opportunities for summer research through the Summer Undergraduate scholarship Program (SUSP).
 In a similar vein, CREATE scholars will have access to additional funding through our grant to apply to conduct research in the labs of STEM faculty members.

-Support in State-Required Licensure Exams: To support equitable access to licensure, candidates will have required licensing exams paid for by CREATE.
+Support in State-Required Licensure Exams: To support equitable access to licensure, candidates will have their first attempt at the required licensing exams paid for by CREATE.
 This includes the Illinois Content Area Test and any teacher performance assessment.

 Attend Noyce conferences: Two scholars will be invited to attend the annual Noyce conference in DC.
 In addition, there may be opportunities to attend regional Noyce conferences.